EvoLib/evo-lib/examples/10_evosim/02_predator_prey/README.md

 This reciprocal dependency is the central purpose of the example.

-The simulation can produce changing pursuit and escape strategies, population fluctuations, bottlenecks, disengagement, or extinction.
-These changes are evidence of coevolutionary dynamics, but they are **not by themselves evidence of cumulative evolutionary progress**.
+The simulation can produce changing pursuit and escape behavior, population fluctuations, bottlenecks, disengagement, or extinction.
+These outcomes are consistent with coevolutionary dynamics, but population change alone does not demonstrate adaptive evolutionary change.

 ---